 Action Note 1 Remove the (12pcs) M6 screws holding the base cover.
-Described in section Replacement of base cover gasket on page 162.
-2 Remove the base cover.
+Described in section Replacement of base cover gasket on page 163.
+2 Remove the base cover. !
 CAUTION Clean cover from metal residues before opening.
-Metal residues can cause shortage on the boards which can result in hazardous failures.
-CAUTION Always cut the paint with a knife and grind the paint edge when disas- 3 sembling parts.
-See Cut the paint or surface on the robot before replacing parts on page 160.
+Metal residues can cause shortage on the boards which can result in hazardous failures. !
+CAUTION Always cut the paint with a knife and grind the paint edge when disassembling parts.
+See Cut the paint or 3 sentiling parts.
+See Cut the paint or surface on the robot before replacing parts on page 161.
 Disconnect the battery from the serial measurement board.
 Connection (X3).
 4 Cut the strap and remove the battery pack.
 Use standard tools.
 Note Used batteries must never be thrown away!
 They must be handled as hazardous waste!
 5 Connect the new battery to the serial measurement board.
 Connection (X3).
 6 Refit the battery to the SMB, using a strap.
 7 Check the base cover gasket.
 Replace if damaged.
 8 Refit the base cover using the (12pcs) M6 screws.
-Described in section Replacement of base cover gasket on page 162.
+Described in section Replacement of base cover gasket on page 163.
 9 Update the revolution counters.
-Described in section Updating revolution counters on page 243.
+Described in section Updating revolution counters on page 245.